Recruitment & Admissions

 A major event on the annual recruitment calendar is the Ontario Universities Fair in September.
 At the fair the Recruitment and Admissions team speak with prospective students about programs, admissions, residences, and student life.
 In addition to the University Fair we also attend other events such as career fairs, Regional Dialogues, college fairs and other student focused events.

 Throughout the year the Recruitment and Admissions team hosts a series of special events on campus for prospective students.
 Our open house’s and other special events like the transfer BBQ and scholar’s dinner are geared towards making the transition to Trent University as smooth as possible.

-Guidance Councillors and College Events
+Guidance Counsellors and College Events

-Secondary school guidance councillors are an important part of the applicant’s decision making process and Trent’s R&A team regularly dispatch communications, hold outreach events and information sessions for them.
+Secondary school guidance counsellors are an important part of the applicant’s decision making process and Trent’s R&A team regularly dispatch communications, hold outreach events and information sessions for them.
 The team also works with individual colleges and academic advisors to assist students looking to transfer to university.

 The Recruitment and Admissions team works closely with Trent applicants to help them make informed decisions about their education.
 The team works hard to give prospective students a seamless transition through the admissions cycle (applying, receiving your offer, accepting your offer, being evaluated for transfer credits, etc.).
 Trent University is one of the few postsecondary institutions in Ontario that goes beyond the black and white grade average and truly considers the needs and fit of the individual student that is key to our personal and transformative environment.